 What About Those Slippers?

 Okay, so there are plenty of ethical and even criminal reasons to ask before you walk off with a hotel bathrobe.
 But what about the slippers that were waiting for you in your room, or one of those cushy towels?
 The general consensus amongst hoteliers is that if it can't be reused, you're welcome to have it.
-In fact, they often put their logos on "disposable" items like notepads, pencils, small toiletries – and yes, slippers – in hopes that you'll take the items home, see the logo, and think of the hotel.
+In fact, they often put their logos on "disposable" goodies like notepads, small toiletries – and yes, slippers – in hopes that you'll take the items home, see the logo, and think of the hotel.